pombredanne/prometheus_snyk_exporter/README.md

 # prometheus\_snyk\_exporter

+## Security through Observability!

+This project integrates the Prometheus monitoring project with the Snyk security service.

-A [prometheus exporter](https://prometheus.io) that scrapes the [snyk.io API](https://snyk.docs.apiary.io), collects aggregate information about your organiation's vulnerabilities, and exposes it as prometheus metrics.
+A [prometheus exporter](https://prometheus.io) scrapes the [snyk.io API](https://snyk.docs.apiary.io), collects aggregate information about your organiation's vulnerabilities, and exposes it as prometheus metrics.

 ## Motivation

-The snyk.io dashboard provides a view of the current state of your project's security vulnerabilities.
+The dashboard provided by the Snyk service already provides a view of the current state of your project's security vulnerabilities.
 Snyk also offers an enterprise product with the ability to track the number of vulnerabilities over time.
 For many users, this may be sufficient.

 At DNAnexus, we're building a culture of observability and we wanted this information to be available to our internal monitoring system.
 This way, we can not only track our security vulnerabilities over time, but also set up our own custom alerts and internal [SLOs](https://landing.google.com/sre/book/chapters/service-level-objectives.html) using Prometheus.

-This also allows you to create pretty Grafana dashboards like this:
+## Grafana Dashboard

+A Grafana dashboard is provided so you can visualize your snyk vulnerabilities over time (see json file in project root.)
+Here is an example dashboard using dummy generated data:

 ![snyk_dashboard](https://user-images.githubusercontent.com/1438478/35176929-5ff18dec-fd39-11e7-90f3-fec700ab37a8.jpg)

-(Dashboard will be open-sourced soon as well.)

 ## Prerequisites

 * An account with snyk.io.
-It's free for open source projects, and low-frequency scans private projects.
+It's free for open source projects, and for private projects with low volumes of scans.
+For more frequent scans of private projects, paid plans are available.
 * A snyk API token.
 Get it on your [account settings page](https://snyk.io/account/).

 ## Getting Started